 - You or your spouse is hospitalized outside of the United States as a result of injuries suffered in a combat zone or hazardous duty area.
 The deadline is 180 days after discharge from the hospital.
 Note that the extension does not apply to the spouse if the service member is hospitalized in the United States.

-Your command will have notified the IRS of your deployment to a combat zone but you may want to notify the IRS directly through its special email address.
-Email the deployed member's name, stateside address, date of birth and date of deployment to firstname.lastname@example.org, or call the IRS main helpline at 800-829-1040.
-If the IRS sends a notice regarding a collection or examination, return it to the IRS with the words "combat zone" and the deployment date in red at the top of the notice so the IRS will suspend the action.
-Write "combat zone" on the envelope as well.
+Your command will have notified the Internal Revenue Service of your deployment to a combat zone, but you may want to notify the Internal Revenue Service directly through its special email address.
+Email the deployed member's name, stateside address, date of birth and date of deployment to email@example.com, or call the Internal Revenue Service main helpline at 800-829-1040.
+If the Internal Revenue Service sends a notice regarding a collection or examination, return it to the Internal Revenue Service with the words “combat zone” and the deployment date in red at the top of the notice so the Internal Revenue Service will suspend the action.
+Write “combat zone” on the envelope as well.

 Getting help with your taxes

-Service members and their families can get help at many installations through the Voluntary Income Tax Assistance program.
+Service members and their families can get help at many bases, installations, and stations through the Voluntary Income Tax Assistance program.
 Check with your legal assistance office to see if this service is available at your installation.
-Voluntary Income Tax Assistance program volunteers will help you file your taxes at no cost to you or your eligible family members.
+Voluntary Income Tax Assistance program volunteers will help you prepare and file your taxes at no cost to you or your eligible family members.
 Go as early before the filing deadline as possible to avoid long waits.
-If you decide to see a private tax preparer, make sure he or she is familiar with the IRS Armed Forces' Tax Guide and has experience filing returns for service members and their eligible family members.
+If you decide to see a private tax preparer, make sure he or she is familiar with the Internal Revenue Service Armed Forces' Tax Guide and has experience filing returns for service members and their eligible family members.
 When you go, bring the following with you:

 - Military ID

 - Social Security cards for all family members

 - Deductions and credit information